joemans3/Single_Particle_Analysis/README.md

-# This is a short doc for the SMT project.
+# This is a short doc for the SPA (single particle analysis) project.
 -----------------------------------------

 - Author: Baljyot Singh Parmar